docker/docs/content/trusted-content/insights-analytics.md

 > analytics data.
 { .important }

-The summary dataset includes unique IP address count.
+The Image pulls summary dataset includes unique IP address count.
 This data point only includes the number of distinct unique IP addresses that request an image.
 Individual IP addresses are never shared.

-The raw dataset includes user IP domains as a data point.
+The Image pulls raw dataset includes user IP domains as a data point.
 This is the domain name associated with the IP address used to pull an image.
 If the IP type is `business`, the domain represents the company or organization associated with that IP address (for example, `docker.com`).
 For any other IP type that's not